Piercing Aftercare Guide.

-Next take a cotton bud and soak it in the solution.
-Clean thoroughly around the front and back of the piercing, removing any “crusties.”
-Crusties caused by a light yellow / white discharge are perfectly normal to see throughout your healing time.
+Then take a cotton bud and soak either in the salt solution or plain water.
+Clean thoroughly around the top and bottom of the piercing removing any discharge or “crusties.”
+Crusties, caused by a light yellow / white discharge, are perfectly normal to see throughout your healing time.

 Now is a good time to ensure the balls on your jewellery are on nice and tight while the piercing is crust-free and your hands are clean!
 Remember: Lefty Loosy, Righty Tighty.

-You should avoid exchanging body fluids (unprotected oral and penetrative sex) as this can introduce bacteria and infection to the open wound.
+During the first two weeks you should avoid exchanging body fluids (kissing and unprotected oral sex) as this can introduce bacteria and infection to the open wound.

-If your piercing gets sore, swollen or irritated consider using chamomile tea.
+If your piercing gets sore or irritated consider drinking chamomile tea.
 It is a natural anti-inflammatory, soothing and an analgesic and can be easily found in the herbal tea section of most supermarkets.
-Simply add the tea to your soaks or use the hot tea bag itself as a compress.
 People who have a ragweed allergy should be sure to do a skin test first before using the tea.

 Take care of your general health!
 Drink plenty of water, sleep well and eat properly.
 For the first few weeks try to avoid smoking, or drinking alcohol as they are immune system suppressants.
 Alcohol also thins the blood which can cause additional bleeding.

 If you want to do a little extra to help healing try taking a multivitamin that contains zinc, iron and vitamin C as these help support your immune system and aid tissue repair.
 The healthier you are the better you will heal!